rtbrick/bngblaster/docsrc/sources/index.rst

 or latency.

-The BNG Blaster is used by leading network operators like Deutsche Telekom AG with their famous Access 4.0 project, network hard- and software vendors like RtBrick and many more.
+The BNG Blaster is used by leading network operators like Deutsche Telekom AG with its famous Access 4.0 project, network hardware and software vendors like RtBrick and many more.

 .. tabs::